Ajosejoseph/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 4-strpbrk.c write a program that searches a string for any of a set of bytes.
 5-strstr.c write a function that locates a substring.
-7-print_chessboard.c write a program that prints a chessboard
+7-print_chessboard.c write a program that prints a chessboard 8-print_diagsums.c write a function that prints the sum of the two diagonals of a square matrix of integers